 Do I need to take an English Language Proficiency Test?

 An English language proficiency test is required for all applicants whose bachelor’s degree was not taught in English, or for applicants whose degree program was taught in English but whose degree-granting institution is located in a country where English is not the primary language.
 Such applicants must submit an official score result from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-Please see our admissions page for more information.
+Please see the Application Instructions (PDF: 339.25 KB) for more information.

 What is the program fee?